-Ice Bucket Challenge helps to fund new FDA-approved medication
+Ice bucket challenge helps to fund new FDA-approved medication

 Seventeen million internet users and celebrities all around the world took part in the challenge, from Bill Gates and Kim Kardashian to Hugh Jackman and Donald Trump.

-The challenge aimed to raise funds from those who participated, calling on people to donate to the ALS Association.
+The challenge aimed to raise money from those who participated, calling on people to donate to the US’s ALS Association.

 Some participants purely took on the challenge for a bit of fun, but many participants did donate, with the funds raised making a difference years later for those struggling with the life-shortening disease.

-The ALS Association announced on Saturday that $US2.2 million ($3.38 million) in funds raised from the Ice Bucket Challenge were used to fund the development and trial of a new FDA-approved drug.
+The ALS Association announced on Saturday that $US2.2 million ($3.38 million) raised from the ice bucket challenge were used to fund the development and trial of a new FDA-approved drug.

-The drug, named Relyvrio, is an oral treatment for those struggling with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease or motor neurone disease (MND).
+The drug, named Relyvrio, is an oral treatment for those with amyotrophic lateral sclerosis, better known in Australia as motor neurone disease.

-Through clinical trials, Relyvrio was found to slow the loss of physical function in people living with ALS.
+Through clinical trials, Relyvrio was found to slow the loss of physical function in people living with MND.

 Amylyx Pharmaceuticals, the company behind the game-changing drug, said the FDA’s approval was a “major step” towards ending the suffering of those with neurodegenerative diseases.